-Opportunity Potential Environmental Effects РНН BFF L СН s LU AQN w MA TR СС national GHG emission reduction targets and requirements.
+Opportunity Potential Environmental Effects РНН BFF L СН s LU AQN w MA TR СС This is likely to have a slight to moderate positive environmental effect - having regard to the share of GHG emission reductions that can be supported via this opportunity relative to national GHG emission reduction targets and requirements.
 Transport measures for light goods vehicles (LGVs) and heavy goods vehicles (HGVs) This opportunity will benefit local air quality in the DZ and reduce urban traffic congestion and associated GHG emissions.
 0 0 0 0 0 0 + 0 0 0 + Active travel - explore opportunities for 'bike libraries' or 'try-a-bike' schemes This opportunity has the potential to encourage modal shift to active/sustainable travel modes.
 It will help fully realise the potential positive environmental effects associated with increasing the level of active travel.
-0 0 0 0 0 0 + 0 0 0 + Explore opportunities to repurpose car parks for use as 'last mile' Works involved in repurposing car parks are likely to be minor in nature and are unlikely to lead to any significant negative environmental effects.
-0 0 0 0 0 0 + 0 0 0 + delivery hubs The opportunity has the potential to support modal shift and positive effects on the climate environment.
-Explore opportunities for new public transport and active travel linkages to nearby rail services This opportunity has the potential to lead to positive effects on climate.
-The lead on development of active travel infrastructure could potentially lead to negative environmental effects, including effects on existing traffic and transport conditions, and construction related effects, including noise, dust, biodiversity impacts and traffic congestion. + +/- 0 0 0 0 +/- - 0 0 + Review opportunities to reallocate public parking spaces to alternative public amenity uses Works involved in reallocating parking spaces are likely to be minor in nature and are unlikely to lead to any significant negative environmental effects.
-The opportunity has the potential to support modal shift and positive effects on the climate environment.
-0 0 0 0 0 0 + 0 0 0 + Facilitating new electricity network infrastructure where required by electricity network operators This opportunity has the potential to underpin renewable energy development and associated GHG emission reductions.
-In the absence of any mitigation, such development, which could include cable laying works, could potentially have a variety of slight to significant, - - 0 0 0 0 +/- - 0 0 +
+0 0 0 0 0 0 + 0 0 0 + Explore opportunities to repurpose car parks for use as 'last mile' delivery hubs Works involved in repurposing car parks are likely to be minor in nature and are unlikely to lead to any significant negative environmental effects.
+The opportunity has the potential to support modal 0 0 0 0 0 0 + 0 0 0 + shift and positive effects on the climate environment.
+This opportunity has the potential to lead to positive effects on climate.
+Explore opportunities for new public transport and active travel linkages to nearby rail services The lead on development of active travel infrastructure could potentially lead to negative environmental effects, including effects on existing traffic and transport conditions, and construction related effects, including noise, dust, biodiversity impacts and traffic congestion. + +/- 0 0 0 0 +/- - 0 0 + Review opportunities to reallocate public parking spaces to Works involved in reallocating parking spaces are likely to be minor in nature and are unlikely to lead to any significant negative environmental effects.
+0 0 0 0 0 0 + 0 0 0 + alternative public amenity uses The opportunity has the potential to support modal shift and positive effects on the climate environment.
+Facilitating new electricity network infrastructure where required by electricity network operators This opportunity has the potential to underpin renewable energy development and associated GHG emission reductions. - - 0 0 0 0 +/- - 0 0 +